-- Obese children tend to be taller than their normal weight classmates when they are young. - They are also more likely to begin puberty at an early age.
-Since children stop growing as they go through puberty, obese children often stop growing before other children of normal weight.
+- Children with obesity tend to be taller than their t classmates when they are young. - They are also more likely to begin puberty at an early age.
+Since children stop growing as they go through puberty, children at increased weight often stop growing earlier..